Truckline Ferries: Takeover

-Final Years
+Final years

-The chairman; Peter Allsebrook, who had been awarded an CBE for services to the local community in the 1987 New Years Honours, sadly died in March 1991.
+The chairman; Peter Allsebrook, who had been awarded an CBE for services to the local community in the 1987 New Years Honours, died in March 1991.
 He was appointed High Sheriff of Dorset in 1990.

 In 1990, Brittany Ferries announced plans to build to new ferries for their fleet.
 One entered service in 1992 as Normandie, the other was for Truckline services and during construction was lengthened to cater for increasing passenger numbers.
 This ferry eventually sailed as Barfleur to Poole for the first time in April 1992, becoming the largest ferry ever to dock at the port and requiring substantial dredging of the main access channel to facilitate access, along with construction of an upper deck to one of the Poole linkspans to accommodate the new ship.
 This record stood until 2007 when this record was surpassed by Bretagne and then again in 2010 by Armorique.

 Operations under the Truckline name ceased in 1999, when Brittany Ferries rebranded the service under their own name.